akantsevoi/bess-experiments/docs/control-room/Readme.md

 Open a page dedicated for this particular battery project.
 With the sections:
 - revenue loss part
 	- details are in `docs/revenue-loss-demo` but in short: compares potential revenue with actual revenue and makes breakdown for the revenue loss reason: {downtime|misprediction|etc.}
+- SLA metrics
+	- per-battery Time Availability (A_time), Dispatch Availability (A_dispatch), and Round-Trip Efficiency (RTE) computed from the same datasets used for revenue analysis
+	- policy cards show targets and penalties for RTE and SoH retention (RTE target ≥88% quarterly; SoH target ≥70% at contract end-of-life, ≤2.5%/yr linear degradation)
 - errors from BMS(battery management system).
 Only not solved once
 	- date when error came
 	- status: {maintenance scheduled|}